emNavi/AirGym/README.md

 ### Training from Scratch
 We train the model by a `rl_games` liked customed PPO (`rl_games` was discarded after the version 0.0.1beta because of its complexity for use).
 The training algorithm is at `airgym/lib` modified from `rl_games-1.6.1`.
 Of course you can use any other RL libs for training.

 Training from scratch can be down within minites.
+The running log files and checkpoint is saved under `runs`.
 Using <font face='courier new'>Hovering</font> as an example:
 ```bash
 python scripts/runner.py --ctl_mode rate --headless --task hovering
 ```
 Algorithm related parameters can be edited in `.yaml` files.
 Environment and simulator related parameters are located in ENV_config files like `hovering_config.py`.
-The `ctl_mode` must be spicified.
+The `ctl_mode` must be spicified. `tensorboard` can be used for debugging.

 The input arguments can be overrided:
 | args | explanation |